Hugh Hefner

-Hugh Marston Hefner (April 9, 1926 – September 27, 2017) was an American magazine publisher.
-He was the founder and editor-in-chief of Playboy magazine, a publication with revealing photographs and articles which provoked charges of obscenity.
+Hugh Marston Hefner (April 9, 1926 – September 27, 2017) was an American magazine publisher and businessman.
+He was the founder and editor-in-chief of Playboy magazine, a publication with revealing photographs and articles.
+Hefner extended the Playboy brand into a world network of Playboy Clubs.
+He also resided in luxury mansions where Playboy Playmates shared his wild partying life, fueling media interest.